m-behery/sprinkler-distribution-evaluator/README.md

 ## Why the GPLv3 License?

 I chose the GPLv3 license because it ensures that this project remains **free and open-source software**.
-Any modifications or derived works must also remain open, preserving user freedom and encouraging collaboration for the benefit of the community.
+Any modifications or derived works must also remain open, preserving user freedom and encouraging collaboration for the benefit of the community.You can add a **Special Thanks** section right after your main content, like this:

+---

+## Special Thanks

+I would like to extend my sincere gratitude to **Doaa Mamdouh Sayyed**, a domain knowledge expert, for financially sponsoring this project in addition to providing **the business knowledge and real-world use cases** that made the development of this software possible.
+Her guidance and further encouragement to make this project open-source were instrumental in shaping the project.

 ---